ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### Example

-{{fig-example-AS-to-C-token-hash}} shows an example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.
+{{fig-example-AS-to-C-token-hash}} shows an example with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

-The Access Token Request specifies the "token_upload" parameter with value 1.
+The access token request specifies the "token_upload" parameter with value 1.
 That is, C indicates that it requires the token hash corresponding to the access token from the AS, in case the AS successfully uploads the access token to the RS.

-The Access Token Response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The access token response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes the "token_hash" parameter, which specifies the token hash corresponding to the issued access token.
-The Access Token Response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token.
+Consistent with the value of the "token_upload" parameter in the access token request, the access token response includes the "token_hash" parameter, which specifies the token hash corresponding to the issued access token.
+The access token response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
-   Access Token Request
+   Access token request

    Header: POST (Code=0.02)
    Uri-Host: "as.example.com"